 Types of Fertilizer

 Water soluble: Water soluble fertilizer is the most popular used for indoor plants and is simple to use, although this method can be what many growers forget to use or add too much of.
 This is available in soluble granules, powder, and crystals, although liquid is the most popular and compact to store away.

 Most plants will need to be fed with this type diluted in water once every week, 2 weeks or monthly, which depends on the plant species and it’s needs.
 This method works well because you have control over when to feed and when to stop, which is important if the plant becomes unwell or the active growth period has ended (feeding ends).

-Slow release granules: This has become a popular method of feeding indoor and outdoor plants because it’s so convenient.
-These are placed spread out on the top of soil and gradually dissolve over a 6 month or longer period.
+Slow-release granules: This has become a popular method of feeding indoor and outdoor plants because it’s so convenient.
+These are placed spread out on the top of the soil and gradually dissolve over a 6-month or longer period.
 I think this is great for outdoor use but indoors I prefer to have control over the period of time my plants are fed.
-I like to flush plants regularly to keep soil nutrients balanced out, which cannot be done correctly with slow release granules within the soil.
+I like to flush plants regularly to keep soil nutrients balanced out, which cannot be done correctly with slow-release granules within the soil.

-With orchids a balanced 10-10-10 fertilizer diluted is pretty good, but with bonsai’s the percentage of elements a bonsai needs is going to be based on the species, the age of the tree and the time of the year, so a little more knowledge is needed for the species a person owns.
+With orchids, a balanced 10-10-10 fertilizer diluted is pretty good, but with bonsai, the percentage of elements a bonsai needs is going to be based on the species, the age of the tree, and the time of the year, so a little more knowledge is needed for the species a person owns.

-When you see advise for a plant to be fed with a diluted balanced fertilizer it means an equal amount of the three main components (nitrogen – phosphorus – potassium).
+When you see advice for a plant to be fed with a diluted balanced fertilizer it means an equal amount of the three main components (nitrogen – phosphorus – potassium).